Application and Admissions Information

 https://grad.umn.edu/admissions/international-student-resources/english-language-proficiency.

 Three (3) Letters of Recommendation.
-The letters do not have to be in a specific format, but the following form is provided for your convenience click here.
+The letters do not have to be in a specific format.
 Letters should be uploaded through the Graduate School Online Application System, but they will also be accepted if addressed to the Admissions Committee at the above address.
 The envelope should be sealed and signed on the flap.

 APPLICATION MATERIAL TO SUBMIT TO